 Gripsholm Castle was built by King Gustav Vasa in 1537, and his known as ‘his’ Castle.
 Prior to that, it was a 14th century fortress.
 It sits on the shores of Lake Mälaren in Mariefred, which is located about 50 minutes from Stockholm.

 Odyssey offers more than 140 scheduled small group tours to people from all over the world.
 Odyssey travellers share our passion for exploring and learning.

 The Scandinavia tours are small group programs suitable for senior and mature couples or solo travellers.

 Our 13 day Scandinavia tours for mature travellers is offered in June each year.
 Highlights of this educational tour include a walking city tour in Stockholm and a visit to the fabulous Vasa boat museum.
 Here, we take in the world’s best preserved 17th century warship.
-We explore cultural Copenhagen and learn about Denmark’s fascinating history.
+We explore the Danish capital, Copenhagen and learn about Denmark’s fascinating history.
 We also trace the region’s sea-faring culture through Oslo’s Viking Boat Museum and visit the home of national composer Edvard Grieg, in Bergen.
 In addition, the tour also traverses vast Swedish lakelands and dense forests, passing impressive Gripsholm Castle by Lake Malaren.